Bayes Model Selection with Path Sampling: Factor Models and Other Examples: What Do Actual Computations Tell Us?

-Following the discussion in previous Section, we would like to study the effects of the theoretical observations in the previous Section for the implementation of Path Sampling.
+Following the discussion in the previous section, we would like to study the effects of the theoretical observations in the previous section for the implementation of path sampling.
 Here we only consider the PAMP for PS, and for notational convenience we will mention it as just PS.
 After studying estimated BF's in several simulated data sets (not reported here) from various factor models, we note a few salient features.
-Error in estimation of the BF or the discrepancy between different methods tends to be relatively large, if one of the following is true : the data has come from the complex model rather than the simpler model, the prior is relatively diffuse or the value of the precision parameters are relatively small.
-Different subsections study what happens if the complex or simpler model is true, the effect of the prior, the grid size and MCMC size.
-These are done in Subsections 3.1-3.2.
+Error in estimation of the BF or the discrepancy between different methods tends to be relatively large, if one of the following is true: the data has come from the complex model rather than the simpler model, the prior is relatively diffuse or the value of the precision parameters are relatively small.
+Different subsections study what happens if the complex or simpler model is true, the effect of the prior, the grid size and the MCMC size.
+These are done in Sections~\ref{sec3.1}--\ref{sec3.3}.

-In Subsection 3.3, we introduce a new PS scheme, which operates through a chain of paths, each path involving two nested models with a small change between the contiguous pairs.
-The new scheme is denoted as Path sampling with Small Changes (PS-SC).
+In Section~\ref{sec3.3} we introduce a new PS scheme, which operates through a chain of paths, each path involving two nested models with a small change between the contiguous pairs.
+The new scheme is denoted as Path Sampling with Small Changes (PS-SC).
 The effect of precision parameters will also be studied in this subsection for PS-SC.
-Then we study the MCMC samples and try to understand their behavior from the point of view of explaining the discrepancy between different methods for estimating Bayes Factors and why PS-SC does better than PS in Subsection 3.4.
+Then we study the MCMC samples and try to understand their behavior from the point of view of explaining the discrepancy between different methods for estimating Bayes factors and why PS-SC does better than PS in Section~\ref{sec3.4}.

-Our simulated data are similar to those of \cite{r18} but have different parameters. \textit{We use a 2-factor model and 1-factor model as our complex model $M_1$ and simpler model $M_0$ correspondingly to demonstrate the underlying issues.} The loading parameters and the diagonal entries of the $\Sigma$ matrix are given in Table 2 \& 3.
+Our simulated data are similar to those of \citet{r18} but have different parameters. \textit{We use a \textup{2}-factor model and a \textup{1}-factor model as our complex model $M_1$ and simpler model $M_0$, respectively, to demonstrate the underlying issues.} The loading parameters and the diagonal entries of the $\Sigma$ matrix are given in Tables~\ref{tab2} and~\ref{tab3}.
 In simulation we take model $M_0$ or $M_1$ as true but $\Sigma$ is not changed.
-Of course if the one factor model $M_0$ is true, then since it is nested in $M_1$, $M_1$ is also true.
+Of course, if the one-factor model $M_0$ is true, then since it is nested in $M_1$, $M_1$ is also true.

-\subsection{Issues in Complex (2-factor) model}
+\subsection{Issues in Complex (2-Factor) Model}